-- Frequency Shift is like amplitude shift but with the advantage of comparing one tone against another. - Simplest form is two tones.
-100% duty cycle, compared with 50% for on-off - IF peak power is the criteria, frequency exchange keying wins over ampl. by 3dB - If TOTAL POWER is the criteria, Amplitude / Frequency shift keying are equal.
+Frequency Shift is like amplitude shift but with the advantage of comparing one tone against another.

+In simplest form two tones.
+100% duty cycle, compared with 50% for on-off

+IF peak power is the criteria, frequency exchange keying wins over ampl. by 3dB If TOTAL POWER is the criteria, Amplitude / Frequency shift keying are equal.